With over 3 million visitors each year, Brussels is the most visited city in Belgium ahead of Brussels

 Bruges is one of the best preserved medieval cities in the world thanks to the fact that it didn’t become a popular tourist destination until the late nineteenth century.
-It was founded during the eleventh century surrounding a fortress established during the ninth century.
+It was founded during the eleventh century surrounding a fortress established as long ago as the ninth century.

-Until the fifteenth century Bruges (Brugges in Dutch) was one of the wealthiest cities on the continent due to its strategic location and thirst for trade in goods such as fabrics, Portuguese spices, and grains and wines from Normandy.
-Like Venice, the town is canal-based, transforming it into one of the most important commercial centres in the North of Europe.
+Until the fifteenth century, Bruges (Brugges in Dutch) was one of the wealthiest cities on the continent due to its strategic location and thirst for trade in goods such as fabrics, Portuguese spices, and grains and wines from Normandy.
+Like Venice, the town is canal-based, and it rapidly transformed into one of the most important commercial centers in the North of Europe.

-At the end of the fifteenth century the Zwin channel that had been responsible for the city’s good fortune began to stilt and the city fell into decline.
+At the end of the fifteenth century, the Zwin channel that had been responsible for the city’s good fortune began to stilt and Bruges fell into decline.

-Currently, over 7.8 million people visit the city’s cobbled streets every year, making it into the country’s most visited town, even more than in Brussels.
-Bruges is the capital of the province of West Flanders and was declared a World Heritage Site of UNESCO in 2000.
+Currently, over 7.8 million people visit the Bruge’s cobbled streets every year, making it the country’s most visited town, above even Brussels.
+Bruges is the capital of the province of West Flanders and was declared a UNESCO World Heritage Site in 2000.

-Although Bruges is a small city and it is difficult for visitors to miss its top attractions, this is a list of the monuments you must visit:
+Although Bruges is a small city and it's difficult for visitors to miss its top attractions, this is a list of the monuments you must visit:

-If you’d like to visit a few museums while you’re in Bruges, we recommend Gruuthusemuseum, a medieval mansion, which makes people travel back in time.
+If you’d like to visit a few museums while you’re in Bruges, we recommend the Gruuthusemuseum, a medieval mansion that offers a glimpse back in time.
 Another good museum is the Groeningemuseum, Bruges’ most important art museum.
 And If you have enough time, we suggest taking a boat tour through the famous canals.

-Bruges is a remarkable town but quite small, so you will only need from half a day to a whole day to explore this medieval masterpiece.
-We recommend spending the night in Brussels instead of Bruges, since the hotel prices are more expensive.
+Bruges is a remarkable town but quite small, so you'll only need from half a day to a whole day to explore this medieval masterpiece.
+We recommend spending the night in Brussels instead of Bruges since the hotel prices are more expensive.

 Although you can take a bus or rent a car, the best option is to either take the train or book a guided tour of the city: